danieljarc/cs325-aco/README.md

-# CS325 TSP
+# CS325 TSP Project

-### Prerequisites

-What things you need to install the software and how to install them
+ACO implemetation in C to solve TSP.
+To compile use:

 ```
-Give examples
+gcc -o aco aco.c -lm
 ```